keerthivasanB2007/basic-javaprograms/README.md

 - **employee.java** - Calculate the Amount of Pay for the Employees
 - **Atm.java** - Manage debit, credit, Balance of the user Bank Account
 - **NestedBowl.java** - Java program to solve the Nested Bowls Problem by sorting bowl sizes and finding the maximum number that can fit inside one another.
+- **college.java** - Java program implementing a University Student Management System using inheritance to handle full-time and part-time students with grade calculation.

 ## How to Run